Article

 • The CMS has introduced more stringent regulations for chiropractic billing and coding, which could result in chiropractors having to repay CMS in instances of overpayment.

-• Common causes of overpayment include a failure to demonstrate medical necessity, the use of incorrect billing codes, a lack of documentation, and improper upcoding or downcoding, among others.
+• Common causes of overpayment include failure to demonstrate medical necessity, incorrect use of billing codes, a lack of documentation, and improper upcoding or downcoding.

-• Having a centralized view of customer data, insurance, and provider notes and documentation can reduce the potential for chiropractic billing errors.
+• A centralized view of customer data, insurance, and provider notes and documentation can reduce the potential for chiropractic billing errors.

 1. Failure to Demonstrate Medical Necessity

-Medical necessity is one of the most important elements for any insurance claim.
-Chiropractors must prove that their treatments were medically necessary to the patient in order to receive reimbursement.
+Medical necessity is one of the most important elements of any insurance claim.
+Chiropractors must prove that their treatments were medically necessary for the patient to receive reimbursement.

-One way to do this is to support any procedures with clearly written SOAP notes.
-Also, Medicare expects providers to bill multiple CPT codes for multiple procedures.
+One way to do this is to support all procedures with clearly written SOAP notes.
+Also, Medicare expects providers to bill multiple CPT codes for chiropractic care encompassing multiple procedures.

 3. Lack of Independent Documentation